RyanSnodgrass/notredame_club_membership_app/README.md

 1. Clone to local machine
 2. `bundle install`
-3. `rake db:create`
+3. `rake db:setup`
-4. `rake db:migrate`
+4. localhost:3000 and away you go!
-5. localhost:3000 and away you go!
+    -  Try sigining in as clark@kent.com passowrd 'superman'

 Development
 ===